 We first consider the maximum amount of delay that can be added by a malicious leader that performs well enough to stay in power.
-As discussed in Section 4, the time between a correct server initiating an update, u, and all correct servers sending PROOF-MATRIX messages containing at least 2f + 1 PO-ARUs that cumulatively acknowledge the preordering of u is at most three rounds plus $2\Delta{aqq}$.
+As discussed in Section 4, the time between a correct server initiating an update, u, and all correct servers sending PROOF-MATRIX messages containing at least 2f + 1 PO-ARUs that cumulatively acknowledge the preordering of u is at most three rounds plus $2\Delta{agg}$.
 The malicious servers cannot increase this time beyond what it would take if only correct servers were participating.
 By Property 4.1, a leader that stays in power must provide a TAT, $t \leq B$, to at least one correct server.
 By definition, $\Delta{agg} \geq \Delta{pp}$.
-Thus, $B \leq 2K{Lat}L^ + \Delta{agg}$.
+Thus, $B \leq$ $2K{Lat}L^ + \Delta{agg}$.
 Since correct servers flood PRE-PREPARE messages, all correct servers receive the PRE-PREPARE within three rounds and one aggregation delay of when the PROOF-MATRIX messages are sent.
 All correct servers globally order the PRE-PREPARE in two rounds from the time, t, the last correct server receives it.
 Reconciliation guarantees that all correct servers receive the update within one round of time t.
-Summing the total delays yields a maximum latency of $\beta = 6L^ + 2K{Lat}L^ + 3\Delta{aqq}.$
+Summing the total delays yields a maximum latency of $\beta = 6L^ + 2K{Lat}L^ + 3\Delta{agg}$.

 If a malicious leader delays an update by more than B, it will be suspected and a view change will occur.
 View changes require a finite (and, in practice, small) amount of state to be exchanged among correct servers, and thus they complete in finite time.
+As described in Section 5, faulty leaders will quickly be suspected if they do not terminate the view change in a timely manner.
 SUSPECT-LEADER guarantees that at most 2f view changes can occur before the system settles on a leader that will remain in power forever.
 Therefore, there is a time after which the bound of β holds for any update initiated by a stable server.